-Takaoki Onishi, Baritone
+Takaoki Onishi, baritone

-Mr. Onishi is also an inaugural First Prize winner of IFAC-Juilliard Prize Singing Competition in Japan, which provided him a full scholarship to attend The Juilliard School, studying with Dr. Robert C. White, Jr. He recently received his Graduate Diploma.
-While at Juilliard, he appeared in the American Premiere of Sir Peter Maxwell Davies’ KOMMILITONEN!, as well as singing Blansac in LA SCALA DI SETA and Masetto in DON GIOVANNI.
+Mr. Onishi is also the inaugural First prize winner of IFAC-Juilliard Prize Singing Competition in Japan, which provided him a full scholarship to attend the Juilliard School.
+At Juilliard, he appeared in the American Premiere of Sir Peter Maxwell Davies’ KOMMILITONEN!, as well as singing Blansac in LA SCALA DI SETA and Masetto in DON GIOVANNI.
 Most recently, he sang the title role in EUGENE ONEGIN at Juilliard.
 He also sang the role of Jesus in ST. MATTHEW PASSION at Tully Hall, Lincoln Center.
 Mr. Onishi’s performances in these two works were met with acclaim by both the public and press, including the NY Times.